Available now in paperback and ebook in World English territories and on audio from Tantor Audio, narrated by Fajer Al-Kaisi

 Blackfish City

-Birds, Beasts, and Men
+Boys, Beasts, and Men

 The Bruising of Qilwa transports you to a lushly-described, beautifully imagined world where magic and medicine meet.
 Heartfelt relationships temper the grim reality of a flawed world with a creeping, strange new disease.
 A delightful read.